Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Orbifolds, triangulations, and associated algebras

 \subsection{Gentle algebras associated to orbifolds}

 Besides cluster algebras, we associate another class of algebras to orbifold triangulations.
-These (associative and non-commutative) algebras are finite dimensional over a ground field $\Bbbk$, thus of a quite different flavor.
+These (associative and non-commutative) algebras are finite-dimensional over a ground field $\Bbbk$, thus of a quite different flavor.
 However, we will see that the module categories of these algebras reveal cluster structures.

 Let $T$ be a triangulation of an orbifold $\mathcal O$ and for convenience label the arcs of $T$ by $\{1, \dots, n = |T|\}$.
 Define a quiver $Q(T) = (Q_0, Q_1, t\colon Q_1 \rightarrow Q_0, h\colon Q_1 \rightarrow Q_0)$ as follows.
 The set of vertices $Q_0$ is the set of arcs $\{1, \dots, n\}$ in $T$.
 For each regular triangle $\Delta$, if an arc $i$ precedes another arc $j$ in $\Delta$ clockwise, then there is an arrow $a:j\rightarrow i$, i.e. $t(a) = j$ and $h(a) = i$.
 In this case we denote $a\in \Delta$.
 For each pending arc $k\in T$, there is a loop $\varepsilon_k$ at $k$, i.e. $t(\varepsilon_k) = h(\varepsilon_k) = k$.
 Denote by $\Bbbk Q$ the path algebra of a quiver $Q$.